How Much Does Personal Training Cost?

 Training with us is simple, we offer Peak and Off-Peak training hours.

 Block bookings are ideal for those who travel or struggle with a regular weekly commitment.
-The block booking rate is £60 per session for a minimum booking of 10 sessions paid in advance.
-Each block booking has an expiry date when they must be redeemed.
+The block booking rate is £70 per session for a minimum booking of 10 sessions paid in advance.
+Each block booking has an expiry date when it must be redeemed by.
 The cost is higher for these sessions to reflect the added flexibility offered.
 This service includes all the same benefits as our main 1-2-1 Personal Training programs.
+Some people ask why our block booking is more expensive than our ongoing programs and the answer is that people tend to be less committed on a block booking and we are required to hold space in our limited diary, thus meaning the cost to retain your flexibility is a premium.

 Finally, we have our bespoke training packages.
-These are specifically for those working to a deadline based goal.
+These are specifically for those working to a deadline-based goal.
 This might be eight weeks until a wedding, or training during the summer holidays while the children are off school.
 These plans will be designed, and rates agreed by consultation only.
+If in doubt reach out and let’s have a chat about your goals and needs.

-Option 1: Hit the request a Free consultation button and we will be in touch to arrange a convenient time to discuss your goals and how we can help you achieve them.
+Option 1: Fill in the consultation request form below and we will be in touch to arrange a convenient time to discuss your goals and how we can help you achieve them.
+P.S. it’s complimentary so why not?

 Option 2: Happy with the cost but still not sure if Fundamentally FIT is right for you, head over to our testimonials page and see what people like you are saying about our services.